JoseGuache/challenge9-Professional-ReadMe/output/README.md

 ## Contributing

-If anyone feels that they want to contribute to the codebase just send me an email and we can discuss what you would like to implement.
+If anyone wants to contribute to the codebase just send me an email and we can discuss what you would like to implement.

 ## Tests